IRVING-BUFFALO-YOUNGSTOWN, NEW YORK

 Heading north along the Shoreline Trail/Canalway Trail you cross the Bowstring Truss Bridge over the Commercial Slip to a wide brick lined patio followed by a wide cement patio and a large submarine top.
 I've checked out this section.
 This brings you to Marine Dr where you'll find a bike lane and the green trail signs.
 Head left past Veterans Park and the ships & planes of the BUFFALO & ERIE COUNTY NAVEL & MILITARY PARK .
 If you use the paved path through this park please walk your bike, as the trail is narrow and crowded with pedestrians.
 Come to Erie St and head right along a paved trail which then leads you across Erie St to Lakefront Blvd at 0.4 miles.
 Cross Lakefront Blvd and continue left along the paved trail.
 When the trail narrows look right and you'll see where the trail heads away from the road (no sign) and travels alongside some RR tracks just below I-190.
 Cross Lakefront Blvd again at 1 mile and travel through an open field to La Salle Park where the trail travels between Amvets Dr and the entrance to the Black Rock Canal.
 Parking located here.
 Travel around the park to Porter Ave where you head inland past the Buffalo Yacht Club.
 Cross Rotary Row and the trail turns left past pocket Rotary Park at 2.2 miles.
 I haven't checked out this section.
 Travel north past Frank Lloyd Wright's Fontana Boathouse and the West Side Rowing Club and you'll come alongside Black Rock Canal again.
-[It looked like this next section was under construction in August 2016 with a new bridge being built?]
-Travel underneath I-190 across the RR tracks then underneath the Peace Bridge.
+A ramp & bridge takes you up and over I-190 and the RR tracks then underneath the Peace Bridge.
 You'll pick up a wide sidewalk alongside Busti Ave and come to Niagara St. You'll need to travel north on-road along Niagara St for 0.4 miles to Robert Rich Way on your left.
 Had left underneath I-190, across the Black Rock Canal to Unity Island and Broderick Park at 3.6 miles.

 The Black Rock Ferry was located here and traversed the river to Fort Erie from 1825 until the 20th Century.
 The dock was used as part of the Underground Railroad.